heyslevin/project-blog/README.md

 # Blog Project

+## What is this?

+This is the final project for the Joy of React course by Josh W Comeau.
+Finished in the summer of 2024 (Jul 23).

 ## Joy of React, Project III

 In this project, we'll build an interactive MDX-based blog using Next.js 14 (App Router):